 - Check out our guide on >> How to dye eggs naturally

 Get new gardening supplies delivered

-After starting of our seedlings last month, we’ll now need to get supplies for planting them out including big bags of compost and new pots if anything needs replacing.
+We need to get supplies for planting our seeds, including big bags of compost and new pots if anything needs replacing (see above).
 That means it’s time for my annual spring trip to the gardening centre.
 We don’t have a car and do everything on foot or by public transport, so I usually get everything delivered.
 I could of course just order it online, but where is the fun in that!
 I love going around the garden centre and looking at all the plants.

 Time to Forage For

 We’ve really gotten in to foraging over the past couple of years, so in my forward planning I’m going to include a reminder of what plants to forage for each month.
 This will of course vary hugely depending on which part of the world you live in.
 For us, it’s what’s ready to forage here in central Scotland.
 I’ve included two versions of the monthly download – one with, and one without a section for foraging.

 Dates for Our Diary

 There are so many dates from different cultures and religions to consider, I’ll just be listing the ones that we ourselves celebrate or commemorate (you can create your own personal list using the download at the end of this post).
 I’ll also highlight some previous activities from our archives, which will help us to celebrate.

 - Mini eggs & white chocolate cookies